 Though spouses don’t receive their own monthly allowance amount, they can submit their personal expenses for reimbursement through the employee’s allowance.
-Spouses also qualify for the QSEHRA’s tax benefits as long as they’re covered under a major medical policy.
+Spouses premiums qualify for the QSEHRA’s tax benefits if they have a major medical plan.

 There are rules that apply to spousal reimbursement, though.
 In this post, we’ll explore how the QSEHRA works for spouses and how businesses, their employees, and employee spouses can stay in compliance when using the benefit.

 Which expenses can spouses have reimbursed through the QSEHRA?

 Spouses are entitled to receive reimbursement for all the same expenses that employees are.
 In addition, if a spouse is enrolled in their employer’s group plan, premiums paid toward that plan can also be reimbursed through the QSEHRA.

 If your spouse has a group plan, their employer will deduct the cost of your spouse's premium directly from their paycheck on a pre-tax basis.
 Because income taxes have already been withheld on these costs, your spouse must claim reimbursements for premiums as income.
 The IRS offers guidelines to help your employer include these taxes on your W-2.
 PeopleKeep software can add these taxes into your reimbursement amounts automatically, so you will have no additional taxes to worry about at the end of the year.

 Expenses associated with the policy, such as copays or cost-sharing for services (like emergency room visits), are eligible and can be reimbursed 100% tax free.

 Spouses are entitled to the same tax advantages as employees.
 As long as the spouse has minimum essential coverage (MEC), they can receive all reimbursements tax-free.